 Breaking down the above code, we can identify the buffer overflow issue:

-• at [1] we adjust the size of the allocated pdu, maximizing it in 1560
+we adjust the size of the allocated pdu, maximizing it in 1560 - at

-• at [4] we handle the final fragment (cut here for brevity, see the next section), at [5] we handle all other fragments
+we handle the final fragment (cut here for brevity, see the next section), at[5]

-• there are two cases: at [6] we handle the case when the data offset points inside an rlc block, at [7] we handle the (E-GPRS re-transmission scenario specific) case where the data offset spans multiple rlc data blocks
+we handle the (E-GPRS re-transmission scenario specific) case where the data offset spans multiple rlc data blocks - within the first case, at

-• within the first case, at [8] the maximum remaining length is adjusted and negative value is detected - but the BUG is the fact that this situation is not aborted, the copying will commence anyway!
-The only thing that happens is that the size is adjusted by the value that stored the access over 1560: but in cases when the total allocation size was under 1560, this is a NOP - this leads to the possibility of a heap BOF at [9]
+the maximum remaining length is adjusted and negative value is detected - but the BUG is the fact that this situation is not aborted, the copying will commence anyway!
+The only thing that happens is that the size is adjusted by the value that stored the access over 1560: but in cases when the total allocation size was under 1560, this is a NOP - this leads to the possibility of a heap BOF at[9]

-• finally for the concatenation on this path, at [10] we check if there is an E-GPRS fragment for this index: notice how the EDGE mode being on or not is not tested here, which is wrong!
-We can see that, following the spec, the E_GPRS fragment size is calculated implicitly from block size, at [11].
-Also notice the check and adjustment at [12]: this case would guarantee that THIS memcpy can’t overflow, but the problem is that this same check/correction is missing from the other fragment copy cases
+we check if there is an E-GPRS fragment for this index: notice how the EDGE mode being on or not is not tested here, which is wrong!
+We can see that, following the spec, the E_GPRS fragment size is calculated implicitly from block size, at[11]

-• after the concatenation, at [13] we see if the current fragment(s) was heap allocated or not, and free them if they have been
+we see if the current fragment(s) was heap allocated or not, and free them if they have been - at

-• finally at [15] another curious thing happens: we have a check to see if the remaining length has become negative: and if so, we treat it as “LLC PDU is completed” condition!
-That is a bug, since we are not in the n_blks == 0 branch of the loop, i.e. this MUST NEVER be the end of the LLC PDU.
-Nonetheless, the code copy-pastes the same logic that is used at the end of the n_blks == 0 branch in order to handle the re-assembled LLC PDU
+another curious thing happens: we have a check to see if the remaining length has become negative: and if so, we treat it as “LLC PDU is completed” condition!
+That is a bug, since we are not in then_blks == 0

 As we can see, it is indeed theoretically possible to cause a heap buffer overflow IF the current fragment size adds up to more than the allocated size.